silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 there would be no problem.
 This is particularly a problem for minority languages.
 For majority languages, of which there is usually only one per script, the assumption that text in a particular script is in that language, is usually correct.
-And so libraries like [ICU][uni-icu] identify the language based on the script and then break the text according to the dictionary of that language.
+Libraries like [ICU][uni-icu] identify the language based on the script and then break the text according to the dictionary of that language.
 This is fine for users of that language but causes problems for users of a minority language since the dictionary is wrong.